salahjebali/NLP---sentiment-analysis-techniques/README.md

 # NLP---sentiment-analysis-techniques
 This repository contains our work for the Project Work in Big Data - 3 CFU.

 Authors: Dario Cioni (7073911) and Mohamed Salah Jebali (7078487)

+For detailed report, please refer to: